HB-2006

 Enforcement Authority

-Attorney General enforcement only, triggered by user complaint.
+Attorney General enforcement only.
 A user may file a complaint with the Attorney General alleging a violation.
-The Attorney General, if provided satisfactory evidence that an operator has or intends to violate the act, may bring an action on behalf of the Commonwealth.
-The Attorney General may also initiate an action in equity for injunction in Commonwealth Court or the court of common pleas of the county in which the operator resides.
+The Attorney General, if provided satisfactory evidence that an operator has or intends to violate the act, may bring an action in the name and on behalf of the people of the Commonwealth.
+The Attorney General may also initiate an action in equity for an injunction in Commonwealth Court or the court of common pleas of the county in which the individual or entity resides.
 No private right of action is created.

 Penalties

 Civil penalty of no more than $15,000 per day per violation.
-Additional remedies as the court deems appropriate.
-Injunctive relief is available without requiring proof that an individual has been injured or experienced harm.
-Respondent must comply with injunction within five days.
+Additional remedies that the court deems appropriate.
+Injunctive relief may be issued without requiring proof that an individual has been injured or experienced harm.
+Respondent must comply with an injunction within five days.

 Who Is Covered